 You will receive an email to confirm your jam site has been submitted.
 Your Regional Organiser should then be in touch in the next 3-7 days to organise a phone call with you.
 Please make sure you fill in a valid email address and phone number on the application.
 Failure to do this may increase the time it takes for your RO to contact you, or result in the rejection of your site.

 Why does my site have to be approved?

 The reason that we have an approval process is to make sure we do not get duplicates for the same location, and that the organizers understand GGJ values and responsibilities.
 We really are trying to push for community and collaboration and trying to avoid having multiple locations in the same vicinity.
 If you see that a location is already posted in your city, please contact us and we will try to help you collaborate with the other location.
-Note, many major urban areas will have more than one location.
+This year, many major urban areas are combining locations into one large online site.
 You can see a list of approved Jam sites if you visit the locations page.